ReticulatedSpline/aulos/README.md

 # Aulos
-Digital audio player designed for local media files, intended for the Raspberry Pi, and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
+Aulos is a digital audio player designed for local media files, intended for the Raspberry Pi, and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
 The goal is to recreate the [Rockbox](https://www.rockbox.org/) experience on cheap, modern hardware in a portable installation.

 ## Roadmap
 - [x] Play .mp3 and .flac audio files